 Explore your legal options if you have been injured in a car crash

 If you have been hurt in a car crash, consider contacting a car accident lawyer in Los Angeles.
-The attorneys at Compass Law Group, PC specialize in person injury cases, and they offer free consultations for accident victims and their families.
+The attorneys at Compass Law Group, LLP specialize in person injury cases, and they offer free consultations for accident victims and their families.